 Exhibition - Not often.
 Most decisions have usually been made by the choreographers.
 But that's what competitors and performers usually prefer, so this isn't a problem at all. .

-Yes, there is a chasm between the two forms.
-The differences are immense.
 Each form has some benefits and advantages that the other two don't have, but that doesn't mean that one is "better" overall than the others.
 They're all good.
 Find the one which speaks to you.
-Value others' truths.
 Overall, social, competition and exhibition ballroom dance are all driven by a love of partnered dance.
-We may each have our preferences – that's only natural – but there is no need to dismiss anyone who doesn't share our preferences.
-Let's save our criticisms for people who are doing true harm in the world, not for someone whose passions merely differ from our own.
+And that's the most important thing.